MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamScheduleOpenShift.md

 ```

 ### -SchedulingGroupId
-ID for the scheduling group that the open shift belongs to.
+The ID of the schedulingGroup that contains the openShift.

 ```yaml
 Type: String